WRenchJr42/moffet_lang/README.md

 - Only a limited subset of language features is supported
 - Some components are still under refinement

-These limitations are intentional, as the primary goal of the project is **learning and correctness**, not completeness.

 ---

 ## Motivation